Virginia Woolf Building

-The PPI has constructed a suite of models to analyse long-term outcomes from the current UK pensions system and possible reforms.
-The development of the models was funded by the Nuffield Foundation and the PPI is very grateful for their support.
+The PPI has constructed a suite of micro-simulation models to analyse long-term outcomes from the current UK pensions system and possible reforms.
+These represent the current pensions system and allow for particular scenarios to be modelled.
+The models can:

 The Individual Model (IM) is the PPI’s tool for modelling illustrative individual’s income during retirement.
 It can model income for different individuals under current policy, or look at how an individual’s income would be affected by policy changes.
 This income includes benefits from the state pension system and private pension arrangements, and can also include income from earnings and equity release.
 It is useful to see how changes in policy can affect individuals’ incomes in the future.

 The DWP commissioned the PPI to validate Ipen against the PPI’s IM.
 The PPI’s IM is a model developed by the PPI to project incomes in retirement for hypothetical individuals and couples.
 Please click here for further details.

 The Aggregate Model projects long-term government expenditure on pensions and contracted-out rebates, the private pension system and the fiscal cost of tax relief:

 The Distributional Model projects the future distribution of pensioner incomes.
 Based on this projection, it calculates Pension Credit entitlements and income tax liabilities.

 The Distributional Model is based closely on the dataset used by the Department for Work and Pensions for their Pensioners’ Incomes Series (PIS) publication.
 This in turn is based on the Family Resources Survey (FRS) dataset and the Households Below Average Income (HBAI) dataset.
 The PIS is a dataset of around 8,000 households in Great Britain over state pension age.